Vancouver International Film Festival: Venues

 Opened in 2005, the VIFF Centre is the home the Vancouver International Film Festival offices, as well as the Vancity Theatre and Studio Theatre.

 The relaunched festival was staged entirely at the city's independent Ridge Theatre, although the festival has since expanded into a multi-venue event headquartered at the VIFF Centre in downtown Vancouver.

 The VIFF Centre hosts VIFF's year-round programming, workshops, special events and collaborates with local organizations for special events.

 Awards

-Festival awards (juried and audience-voted):